Corey Chavous: Post-playing career

 Chavous has been featured on various sports programs as an analyst of college football talent, especially in regards to their potential for the National Football League draft and is currently a color analyst and draft analyst for CBS Sports.
-Chavous was one of the lead analysts on the NFL Network's first-ever coverage of the draft at Radio City Music Hall in 2006.
+Chavous was one of the lead analysts on the NFL Network's coverage of the draft at Radio City Music Hall in 2006.
 Along with host Rich Eisen and NFL Network draft guru Mike Mayock, the trio covered all of the NFL Network's two-day weekend.

 Chavous' website, DraftNastymagazine.com, covers the NFL Draft on a year-round basis.
 Chavous and his scouts tour college campuses to find NFL Draft prospects and related issues to spotlight.

 Personal life

 Chavous is the nephew of former Denver Broncos defensive end Barney Chavous.
 He is also the cousin of Fred Vinson, former NFL and Vanderbilt University football player.